fhyre/hevo/README.md

 # Docker

-1. **MUST COMPLETE THE ENTIRE LOCAL DEVELOPMENT SETUP FROM ABOVE.**
+1. **MUST AT LEAST COMPLETE THE LOCAL DEVELOPMENT SETUP FROM ABOVE UP TO STEP 17.**
 2. You must first install Docker and Docker compose [here](https://docs.docker.com/compose/install/).
 3. Open a terminal to the root of the project, run the command `docker compose up`.
 This command might take a bit to finish.
 4. If everything works out, you should be able to go to `localhost:3000` in your browser to test the application.